 Springfield Rotary Centennial Playground

 The Springfield Rotary Club celebrated its 100th year by funding and constructing the first playground of its kind in Clark County.
-The all-accessible playground is designed to be shared by children with and without disabilities.
+The ADA-Accessible playground is designed to be shared by children with and without disabilities.
 Amenities like wheelchair-friendly ramps and … create an inclusive, engaging space for every child in the community.

 After more than three years of planning and fundraising, the Friends of Snyder Park brought the first water playground of its kind to Snyder Park.
 Bethie’s Sprayground was named in honor of Bethie Hellmuth, a beloved community member and volunteer who passed away in 2014.
 The 1,400 square-foot all-access splash pad area features dumping buckets, nozzles and several other water features that eliminate standing water and the risk of drowning, making it the perfectly safe, family-friendly way to beat the heat during the hottest months of the year.
+Bethie’s Sprayground is ADA-Accessible.

 Open daily Memorial Day through mid-September from 8:30 am to 8:30 pm